Combinatorial summation of Feynman diagrams: Equation of state of the 2D SU(N) Hubbard model: Introduction

 \section{Introduction}

-In the diagrammatic Monte Carlo (DiagMC) approach to correlated systems~\cite{Prokofev1998, Prokofev2007, VanHoucke2010, Kozik2010}, thermodynamic observables or correlation functions are expressed in terms of a sum of all connected Feynman diagrams of the many-body perturbation theory~\cite{AGD}, which is then sampled stochastically.
+From quantum electro- and chromodynamics to nuclear and condensed matter physics, Feynman's diagrammatic technique is arguably the most universal approach to describing quantum many-body systems.
+Scattering amplitudes and decay rates, masses of elementary particles, thermodynamic observables or correlation functions are expressed formally exactly as an infinite sum of all connected Feynman diagrams of the many-body perturbation theory~\cite{AGD}.
 Each diagram represents a formula for computing one term in this sum, which in the simplest case consists of a product of one-particle non-interacting Green's functions $G^{0}$ and a number $n$ (the diagram order) of interaction vertices $V$~\footnote{For clarity, we confine ourselves to the case of pairwise interactions.} (see Fig.~\ref{fig:graphs}a,b), integrated over all internal variables.
+The accuracy of computing a physical observable in a diagrammatic calculation relies on one's ability to evaluate all terms of the series to a sufficiently high order $n$.
+This is accomplished by the diagrammatic Monte Carlo (DiagMC) approach~\cite{Prokofev1998, Prokofev2007, VanHoucke2010, Kozik2010} through sampling the series stochastically, at the expense of a known and controllable statistical uncertainty.
 The key advantage of this approach is that the diagrams are defined directly in the thermodynamic limit, circumventing the need to extrapolate the result with the system size, which is typically hard in unbiased quantum Monte Carlo methods due to the negative sign problem~\cite{loh1990sign, troyer2005sign}.
-However, the control of precision in DiagMC relies on its ability to accurately compute the sum of all diagrams to a sufficiently high order $n$, which is inhibited by a factorially increasing with $n$ number of diagrams and hence exploding Monte Carlo variance.
+However, the accuracy of evaluating a high-order contribution is inhibited by a factorially increasing with $n$ number of diagrams and hence exploding Monte Carlo variance.
 Indeed, in correlated regimes all $\sim n!$ order-$n$ diagrams are typically of comparable magnitude~\cite{Gukelberger2015}, which largely negates the chief advantage of Monte Carlo -- that of importance sampling.
 This suggests that the summation over diagram topologies and indices on which there is only weak dependence could be done deterministically to a similar effect, or more efficiently if such summation could be performed faster than in $\mathcal{O}(n!)$ steps.
 For fermionic systems, where the diagrams have alternating signs, this also helps lower the Monte Carlo variance~\cite{profumo2015, Rossi2017cdet, Rossi2017ccp, Chen2019}.
-Crucially, if the computational cost could be reduced to exponential in $n$, it was shown in Ref.~\cite{Rossi2017ccp} (with an extension to divergent series~ \cite{Kim2021homotopy}, if necessary) that the computational time would scale only \textit{polynomially} with the inverse of the desired error bound.
+Crucially, if the computational cost could be reduced to exponential in $n$, it was shown in Ref.~\cite{Rossi2017ccp} (with an extension to divergent series~ \cite{Kim2021homotopy}, if necessary) that the computational time would scale only polynomially with the inverse of the desired error bound.